Understanding Frame Measurements

 The lens diameter is the width of the lens (in mm), measured from the bridge.
 It can be a matter of personal choice, but it's also determined by your frame style.

 The bridge width is the gap above your nose between the lenses.
 It's important that this is comfortable - too tight, and the glasses could pinch your nose; too loose and the glasses won't be stable on your face.

 The length of the side is usually one of three standards – 135, 140 or 145mm.
 The side should be long enough to sit comfortably over your ears.
 Glasses with straight sides don't always have this measurement indicated.

-- The top edge of the frames should be no higher than the line of your eyebrows.
+- The top of your frames should be no higher than the line of your eyebrows.

-- The bridge design and position is the key to a comfortable fit.
+- Getting the right bridge design and position is the key to a comfortable fit.

-- The lower edge of the frames should not sit on your cheeks, even when you smile, so that they don't rub or irritate.
+- The lower edge of the frames shouldn't sit on your cheeks, so that they don't rub or irritate.

 - The width of the frames should not be wider than the overall width of your face at the temples.